jsambruce/ospf-multiarea-lab/README.md

 - Download: [multi-area-ospf-lab.zip](lab-files/multi-area-ospf-lab.zip)

 ### Import via EVE-NG GUI
-1. On your EVE-NG web interface at the Lab List page, click **Import** at the top.
+1. On your EVE-NG web interface at the Lab list page, click **Import** at the top.
 2. Select the downloaded `multi-area-ospf-lab.zip` file and click upload.
 3. The lab will appear in your list, open it and start the nodes.